 Deadpan Snarker: Clive Anderson, host of the British version.
 Colin also tends to be one due to how he never breaks character, thus rarely even smiles at his jokes or others' when he performs, though like everyone else on the show, he's also a Large Ham on other occasions.

 Deal with the Devil: During a "Weird Newscasters" where Ryan ventured into Hell, he went up to Drew Carey and said, "THIS is how you got two shows..."

-Death Glare: Colin Mochrie, of all people, gives one to Ryan when he makes a Nazi Captain Hair joke at his expense.
+Death Glare: Colin Mochrie gives one to Ryan when he makes a Nazi Captain Hair joke at his expense.